vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 - the Gateway port (REST & GraphQL APIs) and it is exposed on port 443 with valid TLS certificate,
 - the API port set to 3007, and a domain(in examples below we use `api0.vega.community`) points to your server,

-We can execute the below commands to verify our setup:
+You can execute the below commands to verify your setup:

 ```shell
 # REST API